uhhJoyz/resspec/README.md

 capabilities similar to Python. **resspec**'s implementation is based on a reduction ot the knapsack problem and uses an $O(n \cdot W)$ implementation of the knapsack problem where $n$ is the number of resume entries you have and $W$ is the amount of vertical space in your Typst document.
+(Example shown below.)

 ![Example Resume](./example-res.png "Example Resume")